otaxar/groupgate/README.md

 ==>CURRENT ISSUES:

 1) After the first Login in the production build, the browser must be refreshed to display the User info.
 After that the info is displayed OK.
-    This does not happened in the Dev version.
+    This does not happen in the Dev version.
     Probably related to the async nature of setState().
     Possible solution(s): a) callback function to parent component
                           b) use Redux to store state